Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 Types of T cells can also include effector cells, which include many types of cells.

-For sake of time, and how overwhelming this already is, we’re going to skip these for now.
+For the sake of time, and how overwhelming this already is, we’re going to skip these for now.

-Though, T and B cells are both just different types of white blood cells.
+However, T and B cells are both just different types of white blood cells.

 Here’s the whole break down of how these form from blood stem cells.